Local restaurant owner arrested on sex abuse charges

 The charges stem from an investigation that began in August 2019, according to the release.

-A juvenile female provided detectives with information on Ratliff’s alleged involvement in criminal sexual activity, according to the release.
+A juvenile girl provided detectives with information on Ratliff’s alleged involvement in criminal sexual activity, according to the release.

 A second female came forward and provided additional information on the alleged sexual activity.